 Lost But Not Forgotten, a painting by Ida Bruyere, will be featured on 30 billboards across southern Manitoba to honour missing and murdered Indigenous women and girls. • The 18-year-old artist says it's "normal" to feel afraid as a young Indigenous woman. • "Growing up in Winnipeg, I was told it was normal to hear about these things, which is obviously wrong," said Bruyere. • "I was told to make sure I walk on a lit street, and make sure no one was following you, and if a car slows down beside you, you run." • The billboard campaign was launched by the Southern Chiefs' Organization on Wednesday, the one-year anniversary of the release of the final report from the National Inquiry into Missing and Murdered Indigenous Women and Girls. • Bruyere's work was chosen for the campaign after the organization’s art competition earlier this year. • "She is painted in black and white to represent herself as missing, and that she had a loved one that was missing, and advocated for that loved one who was missing," Bruyere said.
 "The handprint shows how she is silenced." • She hopes her art will raise awareness. • "Everyone that is still lost, we still think of them.
 They're in our hearts," she said. • "We need to stop always feeling like a target." • • • Photos by: Vic Savino, Trevor Brine/CBC | @cbcmanitoba @cbcindigenous #Winnipeg #MMIWG #artist #art #painting #youth #leadership #manitoba

-Following Confederation, Canada’s national police service sprouted.
-The Royal Canadian Mounted Police controlled Indigenous peoples.
-Alongside the Indian Act, highly controversial legislation that exists to this day, the RCMP forced Indigenous children from their homes and sent them to residential schools.
+Following Confederation, Canada’s national police service, The Royal Canadian Mounted Police was created to control Indigenous peoples.
+Alongside the Indian Act, highly controversial legislation that exists to this day, the RCMP forced Indigenous children from their homes and into residential schools.

-Through looking at just a fraction of discriminatory Canadian legislation and practices, the systemic racism of our past becomes evident.
-But we can’t forget that systemic racism also remains part of our present-day society.
+By looking at just a fraction of discriminatory Canadian legislation and practices, the systemic racism of our past becomes evident, but we must not forget the racist realities that remain part of our present-day society.

-Canada breeds terror against Black and Indigenous people in its’ discriminatory systems.
-History mimics the same evil in the U.S. The status quo is killing Canadians and holding our society back from community development and safety.
-It is time for reassessment in the role of policing and the corrections system.
-An investment in our communities is necessary.
-Kneeling at a protest is no longer enough.
+Canada breeds terror against Black and Indigenous people in its’ discriminatory systems and our history mimics the same evils as the U.S. The status quo is killing Canadians and holding our society back from safety and development.
+It is time to reassess the role of policing and the corrections system in our society and begin investing in our communities because kneeling at a protest is no longer enough.